 There is an underlying assumption in many usage analyses, including the analyses presented in this paper, that more or greater usage is optimal.
 The relationship between usage and health-related outcomes is complex.
 Although there is evidence that greater exposure to intervention content can be associated with intended intervention outcomes (e.g. Van Gemert-Pijnen, Kelders, & Bohlmeijer, 2014), this is not true in all cases (e.g. Saul, Amato, Cha, & Graham, 2016).
 There is now growing consensus that we need to identify and promote an effective level of engagement with digital interventions (Yardley et al. 2016).
 That is, a level of engagement that is sufficient for supporting the user to achieve the desired outcomes.
 For example, in this study, it is possible that web users accessed a smaller number of tools because they received sufficient support from the extended introductory pages or were better able to identify which tool would or would not help them.
 Alternatively, app users may have accessed more tools quickly that they could then apply offline, as needed.
 What constitutes “effective engagement” may vary for different user groups, behaviours or intervention settings.
 Looking forwards, where possible, analyses of usage should seek to identify these thresholds for effective engagement (e.g. Ainsworth et al. 2016).

 This was an observational study.
 Participants were not randomised to receive the web or app versions of the intervention and user characteristics differed significantly between the two samples.
 Additionally, the website and app were not directly comparable and a number of design modifications were introduced.
 This study has generated important research questions, but it is not possible to draw definitive conclusions about how specific design choices influenced intervention usage.
 Further empirical work is needed to replicate the differences observed in usage between different digital platforms (e.g. web versus app) and definitively test the explanations proposed for the differences (e.g. design features versus user characteristics).
 The analyses were exploratory and illustrate one possible approach to interpreting the data.
+Analysis was limited to data collected in the two weeks following initial registration to the interventions.
+Further work is needed to explore potential differences in long-term usage between web and app-delivered interventions.
 As expected, response rate to the online follow-up survey was low.
 Therefore it was not the aim of this study to examine the relationship between intervention usage, satisfaction with the intervention and health-related outcomes.
 Thus no conclusions are drawn about effective levels of usage.

 6. Conclusions